 - Complete one project in the program and complete the Rebate Application on behalf of the customer,

-- Provide a current Certificate of Liability Insurance listing Platte River Power Authority as “Additionally Insured.”
-Platte River Power Authority administers the Efficiency Works Business program on behalf of our partner municipalities., and
+- This will include providing a current Certificate of Liability Insurance listing Platte River Power Authority as “Additionally Insured.”
+Platte River Power Authority administers the Efficiency Works Business program on behalf of our partner municipalities.

 - Attend at least one Efficiency Works Business training annually.